SupeRuier/awesome-active-learning/AL_problem.md

 The list of works could see [here](subfields/sb_regression.md).

 # Query-Synthesis Scenario

+Instead of selection of instances, some other works try to generalize new instances to query, which is called **Query synthesis**.
+We won't talk about the query synthesis for now but focus on how to select instances.

 This field is not well developed in the past years.
 TODO Fill this slot later.